The Path to Self-Reinvention

 Self-reinvention isn’t reinvention if you don’t change your old ways and learn new things that can help you become your better self.
 So I turned to self-education.

-While some of my friends are partying, enjoying their young lives, browsing on Facebook, and seeking entertainment, I was busy note-taking, connecting ideas, researching, reading, watching didactic videos, talking about life, writing my thoughts, observing, reflecting, and cultivating my passions.
+While some of my friends were partying, enjoying their young lives, browsing on Facebook, and seeking entertainment, I was busy note-taking, connecting ideas, researching, reading, watching didactic videos, talking about life, writing my thoughts, observing, reflecting, and cultivating my passions.

 Today is the age of information.
 Almost everything we want to know is readily available through the Internet.
 If we’re not learning the things we ultimately desire, we’re wasting this privilege.